isarlab-department-engineering/MA-VIED/README.md

 **Contact Information:**

-For privacy-related concerns or data removal requests, please contact us at giuseppe.mollica1@studenti.unipg.it
+For privacy-related concerns or data removal requests, please contact us at giuseppe.mollica@dottorandi.unipg.it

 ## Citing:
 **If you use MA-VIED in an academic work, please cite:**